NPEX42/cashew_kernel/Cashew Kernel Docs/Specifications/Rustlang/Async Await.md

 		really_long_function_sync();
 	}

-	// Run The Function, Switching Execution To Something Else after calling The
+	// Run The Function, Switching Execution To Something Else after calling
-	//Function
+    // The Function
 	for _ in 0..1000 {
 		await really_long_function_async();
 	}